thirumurthis/Learnings/ModelContextProtocol-mcp/SimpleAppWithMCP.md

 ### Output:

-- With the MCP client and MCP server running, below output section shows using cURL command to access functionality we had created to manage the items.
+With the MCP client and MCP server running, below are sample outputs that was generated for testing using cURL command

 ```sh